The MPhil in Medieval and Renaissance Literature

 - Application procedures

-The M.Phil. in Medieval and Renaissance literature is one of the most successful courses of its kind.
-Each year it attracts a first-class intake of students from the UK and abroad, and its graduates have an outstanding record in gaining employment in the academic world and outside.
-Each student works closely with a member of the Faculty on his or her chosen dissertation topic, as well as participating in seminars and classes.
-Training in how to read manuscript and early printed materials ensures that every student on the course is able to make use of the extensive collections in the University Library and in College libraries.
-Cambridge has a distinguished international reputation in English and in many other fields in the humanities (for example, Classics, Modern and Medieval Languages, History, Philosophy, and History of Art), and students on this course can attend lectures offered by any Faculty.
-This creates a learning environment which naturally enables interdisciplinary work.
+Students on the MPhil work closely with a Faculty supervisor on their chosen dissertation topic, as well as participating in seminars and classes that focus on a wide variety of texts and traditions, drawing on a range of historical, critical and theoretical approaches.
+Integral to the MPhil are research training components that make extensive use of the rich collections of manuscripts and early printed books in the University Library and the College libraries.
+Cambridge has a distinguished international reputation in English and in many other fields in the humanities (including Classics, Modern and Medieval Languages, History, Music, Philosophy, and History of Art), and you can attend lectures and seminars offered by any Faculty: this creates a learning environment that naturally enables interdisciplinary work.
 The course lasts nine months, with the last few months being devoted to intensive work on the dissertation.

-The English Faculty’s Middle English Graduate Seminar meets four times a term and provides the postgraduate students, faculty members and academic visitors working in Cambridge with a regular opportunity to discuss recent work in the field, to develop interdisciplinary contact and to hear speakers from Cambridge and elsewhere.
-Papers have recently been offered by David Wallace (University of Pennsylvania), Alastair Minnis (Ohio State), Paul Strohm (Oxford), A. C. Spearing (University of Virginia), Ad Putter (University of Bristol), Seth Lerer (Stanford), Mishtooni Bose (University of Southampton), Corinne Saunders (Durham), Carolyn Dinshaw (New York University).
+The Middle English Graduate Seminar meets four times a term and provides postgraduate students, faculty members and academic visitors working in Cambridge with a regular opportunity to discuss recent work in the field, to develop interdisciplinary contact and to hear speakers from Cambridge and elsewhere.
+Papers have recently been given by Laura Ashe (Oxford), Alastair Bennett (RHUL), Kantik Ghosh (Oxford), Ryan Perry (University of Kent), A. C. Spearing (University of Virginia), Katie Walter (University of Sussex), Daniel Wakelin (Oxford), and Nicholas Watson (Harvard), Jorie Woods (University of Texas at Austin).
+This coming year, speakers will include Paul Binski (Cambridge), Mishtooni Bose (Oxford) and Sebastian Sobecki (University of Groningen).
+There are drinks during question time at the seminar, and afterwards graduate students and staff have the option of joining the speaker for a convivial supper.

 Interpretation of Literary Texts